-Too many older people's mental health needs were invisible before COVID-19,1 and the pandemic has only exacerbated this problem.
+Too many older people's mental health needs were invisible before Covid-19, and the pandemic has only exacerbated the problem.

 In this briefing, we report some specific findings from the 'Coronavirus: Mental Health in the Pandemic' study, looking at the experiences of older people.
 In addition, we have undertaken qualitative investigation in the form of 14 in-depth interviews with older people aged over 60 years.

 - Many people in later life have coped well and shown resilience during the Covid-19 pandemic, with some having positive experiences of neighbourly support and closer links with friends and relatives.
 However, others have faced challenges that have caused worry and anxiety and negatively affected their mental health and wellbeing.

 - Significant, often overlapping, challenges include bereavement, chronic loneliness, long-term or voluntary shielding, deterioration in physical health, mobility or confidence, difficulties accessing health services and challenges using public transport.
 Due to these, some will have experienced poor mental health and are likely to have mental health support needs.